Unbelievable (EMF song)

-"Unbelievable" is a song written and recorded by British band EMF, originally appearing on their debut album, Schubert Dip (1991).
-It was released as a single in the UK in October 1990, peaking at number three on the UK Singles Chart on 1 December 1990.
-It was the 32nd-best-selling single of 1990 in the UK, and a top 10 hit also in Belgium, Germany, Ireland, the Netherlands, Norway, Spain and Sweden.
-In the United States, it hit number one on the Billboard Hot 100 in 1991.
-The song was produced by Ralph Jezzard, and contains samples of US comedian Andrew Dice Clay and a Black Panther Party member shouting "What the fuck?"
+"Unbelievable" is a song written and performed by British band EMF, originally appearing on their debut album, Schubert Dip (1991).
+It was released as a single in the UK in October 1990 by Parlophone, peaking at number three on the UK Singles Chart on 1 December 1990.
+It was the 30th-best-selling single of 1990 in the UK, and a top-10 hit also in Belgium, Germany, Ireland, Luxembourg, the Netherlands, Norway, Spain and Sweden.
+In the United States, "Unbelievable" hit number one on the Billboard Hot 100 and Cash Box Top 100 in 1991.
+The song was produced by Ralph Jezzard, and contains samples of US comedian Andrew Dice Clay and performance poet Gylan Kain.
+Its accompanying music video was directed by Josh Taft, depicting the band performing onstage.

 Background and release

-Guitarist and principal songwriter of the band, Ian Dench, has stated that the melody to the song came into his head as he was riding on his bike.
-Still obsessed by his girlfriend who had dumped him, the idea came to him while on his way home.
+Ian Dench, the band's guitarist and primary songwriter, has stated that the melody of the song came into his head as he was riding his bicycle while thinking of a recent girlfriend who had dumped him.
 Dench had learned to play classical guitar and also loved the blues.
-The guitar riff in the song goes from blues mode to flamenco mode, "like the two conflicting sides of his life", as he told in an interview with The Guardian.
-Singer James Atkins had suggested to do Chicago house and Detroit techno, but Dench went for crossover indie/dance music.
+The guitar riff in the song goes from blues mode to flamenco mode, "like the two conflicting sides of his life", as he said in an interview with The Guardian.
+Singer James Atkins had suggested incorporating influences from Chicago house and Detroit techno, but Dench went for crossover indie/dance music.